 Command Description Start Frame Lets you set the frame on which playback will start.
 End Frame Lets you set the frame on which playback will end.
 First Frame Jump to the first frame.
 You can also press <.
 Previous Frame Jumps to the frame before the frame currently selected in the Timeline view.
 You can also press the comma (,) key.
 Next Frame Jumps to the frame after the currently selected frame in the Timeline view.
-You ca also press the period (.) key.
+You can also press the period (.) key.
 Last Frame Jumps to the last frame.
 You can also press >.
 Go to Frame Opens the Go to Frame window in which you can enter the number of the frame you want to display.
 You can also use the Go button, which you can add to the Timeline toolbar through the Toolbar Manager.
 Open the Go to Frame dialog box and enter the frame number to jump to.
+Enable Playback Plays back your animation from the Top, Side, or Perspective views.